-There are three types of appeals: Urgent pre-service, pre-service, and post-service.
-You may request an Urgent pre-service appeal if the timeframe to complete a Level I Pre-Service Appeal would seriously jeopardize your life or health or your ability to regain maximum function or if in the opinion of a physician with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the Urgent appeal.
-If your appeal is for the denial of an Urgent pre-service Claim or a concurrent care decision, you may verbally request an Urgent Level I Appeal by calling the customer service toll-free telephone number on your member ID card (Aetna or CVS/caremark, as appropriate) and stating that you are requesting an Urgent Level I Appeal.
+There are three types of appeals: urgent pre-service, pre-service, and post-service.
+You may request an urgent pre-service appeal if the timeframe to complete a Level I Pre-Service Appeal would seriously jeopardize your life or health or your ability to regain maximum function or if in the opinion of a physician with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the care or treatment that is the subject of the urgent appeal.
+If your appeal is for the denial of an urgent Pre-Service Claim or a concurrent care decision, you may verbally request an urgent Level I Appeal by calling the customer service toll-free telephone number on your member ID card (Aetna or CVS/caremark, as appropriate) and stating that you are requesting an urgent Level I Appeal.

-If your appeal is for a Pre-Service (non-Urgent) or Post-Service Claim, you must submit your Level I Appeal in writing and explain your reason for the appeal.
+If your appeal is for a Pre-Service (non-urgent) or Post-Service Claim, you must submit your Level I Appeal in writing and explain your reason for the appeal.
 Your appeal may include any additional documentation, information, evidence or testimony that you would like reviewed and considered during the appeal process.

 Level I Appeal Aetna

 (Medical) Attn: National Accounts CRT

 P.O.
 Box 26411

 Tampa, FL 33623

 (877) 858-6507

 Fax: (859) 425-3379

 Level I Appeal CVS/caremark

 (Prescription) Appeals Department MC 109

 P.O.
 Box 52071

 Phoenix, AZ 85072-2071

+Level I Appeals:

-Or fax toll free to (866) 443-1172
+Non-specialty drugs fax: (866) 443-1172

+Specialty drugs fax: (855) 230-5548